Skip to content

 TTE uses a Terminal class and a Canvas class to handle terminal/canvas dimensions, wrapping text, etc. Effects contain an attribute (effect.terminal_config) which allows access to the various terminal configuration options.
 The configuration should be modified prior to iterating over the effect.

-For example, to set the terminal dimensions manually:
+For example, to set the Canvas dimensions manually:

 effect.terminal_config.canvas_width = 80